About the HNC

-The Hamilton Naturalists’ Club is a non-profit organization with over 600 members dedicated to the study, appreciation and conservation of our wild plants and animals.
+The Hamilton Naturalists’ Club is a non-profit organization with over 300 members dedicated to the study, appreciation, and conservation of our wild plants and animals.

 The club is a very active and respected advocate for wildlife, natural areas, and the protection of the environment.
-Our Conservation/Education Study Committee examines and comments on local land use planning and environmental issues affecting the community.
-It plays an active role in the cleanup of Hamilton Harbour and the protection and restoration of other local natural areas.
-The Committee also coordinates efforts to educate children and the general public about biodiversity and the protection and enhancement of wildlife habitat.
+We examine and comment on local land use planning and environmental issues affecting the community.

 In 1962, the Club became the first volunteer organization in Ontario to purchase significant areas as nature sanctuaries.
-The Club currently owns several Nature Sanctuaries including two rare Carolinian forest habitats and has also contributed hundreds of thousands of dollars to assist Conservation Authorities and others to protect important natural areas in Ontario.
+The Club currently owns several nature sanctuaries including two rare Carolinian forest habitats.